Fretboard Navigation Choices: Left or Right?

 Repeat the process for all the keys.

-In this way, you'll be forced to use the "left version" or "the right version" of a chord.
+This will force you to use either the "left version" or the "right version" of a chord.

-You may need to experiment with different fingerings and inversions to find the best fit for the given constraint.
+You may need to experiment with different fingerings and inversions to find the best fit for the given constraints.

-This exercise can help you to develop your chord vocabulary and improvisation skills while also forcing you to think creatively and work within a specific musical constraint.
+This exercise can help you develop your chord vocabulary and improvisation skills while also encouraging creative thinking and working within specific musical constraints.

-Find detailed instructions about this exercise on my Jazz progression workout tutorial.
+Find detailed instructions about this exercise in my Jazz progression workout tutorial.

-Yes, of course!
-In this case, the pattern will depend on finger you're going to use to play the first note of the scale:
+Yes, absolutely!
+In this case, the pattern will depend on which finger you're going to use to play the first note of the scale:

 fretboard scale left or right